Nuclear power debate: Trends and future prospects

+Survey respondents in the European Union and US considered investment in nuclear energy to be a higher priority than those in China, though all three favored renewable energy much more strongly than nuclear overall.

 Following the Fukushima Daiichi nuclear disaster, the International Energy Agency halved its estimate of additional nuclear generating capacity to be built by 2035.
 Platts has reported that "the crisis at Japan's Fukushima nuclear plants has prompted leading energy-consuming countries to review the safety of their existing reactors and cast doubt on the speed and scale of planned expansions around the world".
 In 2011, The Economist reported that nuclear power "looks dangerous, unpopular, expensive and risky", and that "it is replaceable with relative ease and could be forgone with no huge structural shifts in the way the world works".

 Germany took its last remaining nuclear plant offline on April 15, 2023, down from a 25.9% nuclear share in the power supply in 2000.
 Strong anti-nuclear sentiment had taken hold in Germany and much of Europe in the wake of the Chernobyl Disaster, even acting as one of the primary factors in the formation of the German Green Party in 1980.
 Anti-nuclear protests culminated in a 2000 resolution to not extend the lifespan of any nuclear plants, targeting 2022 as the year for a complete phaseout.
 Despite heated debate and critics' insistence that the move would harm energy security and undermine Germany's goals of carbon neutrality by requiring fossil fuels to fill in the energy gap, the nuclear phaseout does not appear to have harmed Germany's energy goals.
 The renewable energy supply increased by 30 TwH in the year after the phaseout, enough to compensate for the lost power.
 Coal power dropped to its lowest share in 60 years, and emissions dropped by 24% in the energy sector and 10% in the country as a whole.

 France also signaled that they would be drawing down reliance on nuclear, passing a resolution in 2015 pledging to bring nuclear down to 50% of the energy supply rather than 75% at the time.
 The plan was walked back two years later with a statement that the original plan would endanger supply security.
 France has since re-committed to nuclear energy as its prime avenue for bringing emissions down, pledging in 2024 to build at least 6 but as many as 14 new reactors by 2050.
 The plan has been criticized by some environmentalists due to its lack of similar concrete goals for renewable construction.

 In terms of current nuclear status and future prospects: